skip to Main Content

 Consider pursuing an accounting designation

 Having an understanding of basic accounting principles is essential for small business owners.
-Certified Management Accountants(CMAs) and Chartered Accountants have a sound understanding of financial management principles and having a professional designation can also be beneficial for networking opportunities.
+Certified Management Accountants(CMAs) and Chartered Accountants have a sound knowledge of financial management principles, and having a professional designation can also be beneficial for networking opportunities.

 Make sure to track expenses, income, and other financial data

-Expenses can easily grow out of control if they aren’t tracked, so it is essential for small businesses to make sure their income and expenses are accurately recorded.
+Expenses can quickly grow out of control if they aren’t tracked, so small businesses must ensure their income and expenses are accurately recorded.
 Setting up a system that keeps track of all financial transactions—whether through bookkeeping software or a simple Excel spreadsheet—will help business owners stay on top of their finances and identify areas where they can save money.

 Monitor cash flow

-Cash flow is the lifeblood of any small business and is an essential part of small business bookkeeping, so it is important to keep a close eye on it.
-Track all income and expenses to ensure there is enough cash coming in to cover outflows.
-If not, adjustments may need to be made such as cutting back on spending or taking out a loan.
+Cash flow is the lifeblood of any small business and is an essential part of small business bookkeeping, so it is vital to keep a close eye on it.
+Track all income and expenses to ensure enough cash is coming in to cover outflows.
+If not, adjustments may need to be made, such as cutting back on spending or taking out a loan.

 Develop a budget and stick to it

-Creating a budget is one of the most important steps when managing finances in any business, small or large.
+Creating a budget is one of the most critical steps when managing finances in any business, small or large.
 This document helps set spending targets and provides insights into areas where money could be saved.
-Additionally, budgets can be used to identify areas that may need additional investment.
+Additionally, budgets can be used to identify areas needing additional investment.

 Utilize financial technologies

 There are numerous financial technology platforms available that can help small business owners manage their finances more efficiently.
 For example, these tools can provide visibility into cash flow and accounting processes, as well as simplify tasks such as invoicing or payroll management.
-When it comes to simplifying tasks, businesses usually use simple invoicing tools to streamline business processes.
-This technology streamlines the entire invoicing workflow, making it easier for small business owners to generate, send, track, and customize invoices, thus, saving valuable time and reducing the risk of errors.
+When simplifying tasks, businesses usually use simple invoicing tools to streamline invoicing workflows, making it easier for small business owners to generate, send, track, and customize invoices, saving valuable time and reducing the risk of errors.
+One effective tool for this purpose is a free invoice generator, which can enhance efficiency and ensure professional-looking invoices.

 Plan for taxes

-Taxes can be a major expense and one that is often overlooked by small business owners.
-Setting aside funds throughout the year to cover tax obligations will help ensure that there are no surprises come tax time.
+Taxes can be a significant expense that small business owners often overlook.
+Setting aside funds throughout the year to cover tax obligations will ensure no surprises come tax time.
 Additionally, staying up-to-date with changes in tax law can help business owners take advantage of any available deductions.

 Monitor credit/debt levels

-Debt can quickly become unmanageable if not monitored closely, so it is important to know the amount of debt that a business has taken on at any given time.
-Additionally, maintaining a good credit score will help ensure businesses can access the capital necessary for operations.
+Debt can quickly become unmanageable if not monitored closely, so it is essential to know the amount of debt that a business has taken on at any given time.
+Additionally, maintaining a good credit score will help ensure your company can access the capital necessary for operations.

-Things don’t always go as planned, and it is important for small business owners to be prepared for unexpected situations.
+Things don’t always go as planned, and small business owners must be prepared for unexpected situations.
 Having emergency funds or backup sources of financing set aside will help businesses stay afloat should they encounter financial difficulty.

 Don’t neglect insurance needs

-Insurance is an important part of any business, as it not only protects the business from liabilities but also provides protection for employees and customers who may be involved in an accident or other incident.
+Insurance is an essential tool for any business, as it not only protects the business from liabilities but also protects employees and customers who may be involved in an accident or other incident.
 For example, having general liability insurance can help protect businesses from costly lawsuits.

 Seek professional help if needed

-It is important to recognize when seeking out professional help regarding financial management and taxation may be necessary.
+Recognize when seeking professional help regarding financial management and taxation may be necessary.
 Having a knowledgeable accountant or tax specialist on hand can ensure that business owners have access to advice when making critical decisions related to their finances.
-Additionally, professionals can provide guidance on financial strategies to help businesses grow.
+Additionally, professionals can guide financial strategies to help businesses grow.

 Conclusion

-By following these tips for managing small business finances, business owners will be able to make well-informed decisions regarding their finances and ensure that their businesses are successful and profitable.
+By following these tips for managing small business finances, business owners can make well-informed decisions regarding their finances and ensure that their businesses are successful and profitable.
 With the right strategies in place, small business owners can take control of their financial future.

 Laura MacDonald has been covering small business and entrepreneurship spaces for over a decade.
 She loves learning about and explaining new developments in small business trends, strategies and concerns.
 When she’s not researching and writing her next piece, she is probably out running with her dogs.